 McAfee Knob is among the most popular hikes in southwest Virginia and said to be the most photographed place on the Appalachian Trail with its own wikipedia page.
-The popular nature of the hike is a reason I avoid this hike typically and head over to Tinker’s Cliff.
+The popular nature of the hike is a reason I avoid this hike typically and head over to Tinker’s Cliff unless I am doing a sunrise hike.
 When Keith visited last year, I had planned to write about our sunrise hike and even took a GPS track on it.
 However, that hike was completely in the fog.

 About 1 year to the day, Keith visited us again so we gave sunrise another shot.
 As you can see, it was quite a nice success.
 Given we hiked mostly in the dark, I headed up there again to take some updated pictures of the trail for this report a month later during the peak foliage season.
 With Amtrak restarting train service to Roanoke from D.C the week I’m publishing this post, hopefully this will be just in time for you to plan a southwest VA getaway.

 To help preserve this section of trail for everyone else, please remember to practice leave no trace and pack out your garbage including your toilet paper.

 - name: McAfee Knob

 - type: in and out (combine the AT and fire road, FR, for a loop feel)

 - distances: between 7.8 to 8.5 mi

 - FR – 3.9 mi